Frozen Siberian Landscapes and the Migrating Reindeer Herders

 Transportation: By vehicle, we’ll be in small buses or minivans, with ample room for you and your photography gear.
 Two seats per participant.
 Roads will range from paved and smooth to unpaved and bumpy at times.

 By air, we’ll be in normal commercial airliners.
 You will have normal luggage restrictions for checked and carry on luggage.
 Bringing your camera backpacks on board the aircraft will be no problem.1x checked luggage at 23kg, Cabin luggage at 10kg.
 Extra is OK but you may be required to pay for additional luggage.
 If requested, there may be upgrades to business class available for the internal flights, just ask us for availability and extra cost.

 What To Bring

 Please see our What to Bring page now for guidelines on packing.
 Approximately 90 days before your workshop, you will be sent a PDF with more specific instructions.

 What’s Not Included?

 Air travel from your home to Moscow, Russia and back.
+Russian Visa (we have a service we will recommend to you).
 Any meals and accommodations before or after the workshop dates.
 Medical Evacuation Insurance (required).
 Travel Medical and Trip Cancellation Insurance (optional, but recommended).
 Items of a personal nature.
 Alcoholic beverages.
 Anything not specifically listed as included.